Skip to content

 1. From our Clients (current and potential) and their staff, we receive information necessary to set up and manage their contracts and provide services to them.

-1. From Clients we receive contact details for a Customer to facilitate the required AML/CTF checks.
+1. From Clients we receive contact details for a Customer to facilitate the identity verification checks they require

 1. From Customers we receive their Personal Information during the ‘verification of identification’ (VOI) process.